 In a nutshell, Fire Risk Assessments are structured methodical checks of premises and the activities conducted within, that could cause fire putting the safety of occupants at risk.
 The core process of Fire Risk Assessments include the following three main points.

 Identify all fire hazards

-A methodical and thorough look at the fire hazards throughout a property including communal areas, to include: all entry/exit routes, internal and external door structures, building structural checks including roof, emergency lighting needs, fire extinguisher needs, etc. There are checks you can do yourself, to identify what you should be looking for, read the 5 common causes of electrical fires in homes.
+A methodical and thorough look at the fire hazards throughout a property including communal areas, to include: all entry/exit routes, internal and external door structures, building structural checks including roof, emergency lighting needs, battery storage or fire extinguisher needs, etc. There are checks you can do yourself, to identify what you should be looking for, read the 5 common causes of electrical fires in homes.